leonardopangaio/git4nondev/README.md

 The external repositories are services that store the versioned code in a remote server.

-Plataformas like GitHub, Gitlab, Bitbucket, Azure Devops and so many others, works as a external storage to store the versioned code.
+Plataformas like GitHub, GitLab, Bitbucket, Azure Devops and so many others, works as a external storage to store the versioned code.

 To send the local repository to external, the command `git push` can be used.
 This command upload all the files of the current commit to the remote repository.